Happiness in Iran

 According to a World Happiness ranking study, the Islamic Republic of Iran is among the unhappiest countries in the world.
-The Iranian regime is a theocratic Shia Islamic totalitarian government under Sharia law.
-The Iranian regime also apprehends people making dancing videos, exercising freedom of expression, and practicing their faith outside of Islam among other activities that Iranian citizens find happiness in.
+The Iranian state is a theocratic Shia Islamic totalitarian government under Sharia law.
+The Iranian state also apprehends people making dancing videos, exercising freedom of expression, and practicing their faith outside of Islam among other activities that Iranian citizens find happiness in.
 The average amount of money spent by Iranians for leisure activities is IRR 570,000 (less than $15), while the average time spent on leisurely activities is 4 hours, half of the average time spent by people in the United States.

 In 2024 the minister of tourism Ezzatollah Zarghami criticized Ayatollah Khamenei’s government claiming that since the Islamic revolution happiness has disappeared from the country.
 Cost of amenities has increased largely in the 15 year period from 2009 to 2024.
-A report by ISNA has blamed the Islamic Republic’s government policies under Khomeini and later Khamenei for restricting popular happiness, one of the main causes for mass emigration from Iran.
+A report by ISNA has blamed the Islamic Republic’s government policies under Ruhollah Khomeini and later Ali Khamenei for restricting popular happiness, one of the main causes for mass emigration from Iran.

 A poll by Etemad has shown a rise in mental health problems exacerbated by lower wages and incomes.

 As of 2020 there are 12.5 million Iranians with mental health problems.

 By 2023, because of poverty and inflation, around 57% of Iranian citizens suffered from malnutrition.
 Iran ranked 126th worldwide in welfare.
 The Iranian rial (IRR) is among the most devalued currencies in the world as of 2023.

 According to Hatam Ghaderi by the start of 2024 depression had become a commonplace condition nationwide.